uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 But, it is troubling that the ability of First Nations child and family services agencies to develop culturally appropriate services has been constrained by limited funding.
 Of twelve First Nations agencies surveyed in 2005, 83.4% reported that they did not receive adequate funds to ensure culturally appropriate services.[^29]
 It is clear that the way in which Canada has funded Aboriginal child welfare has hampered First Nations agencies in providing effective services.
-This shortfall continues to inflict pain on Aboriginal families and<!--x-->
-communities, and contributes to the continuing overrepresentation of Aboriginal children in foster care.
+This shortfall continues to inflict pain on Aboriginal families and <!-- page 196 -->communities, and contributes to the continuing overrepresentation of Aboriginal children in foster care.

 ### Jurisdictional disputes